wcraytor/MLS_Data/README.md

 # MLS_Data
-MULTIVARIATE ADAPTIVE REGRESSION SPLINES with the R/Earth Package - A Light Comparision to Salford Systems MARS Based on an input of 1606 partial sales/listing records from Pacifica for 1/30/2001 through 1/30/2018.
+MULTIVARIATE ADAPTIVE REGRESSION SPLINES with the R/Earth Package - A Light Comparision to Salford Systems MARS

+Based on an input of 1606 partial sales/listing records from Pacifica for 1/30/2001 through 1/30/2018.
+Note that the Property IDs have been stripped from the data, per MLS rules, as well as the vast majority of fields, most of which are not that valuable for this analysis.

 Here are the data field definitions: